LuxoriaSoft/brisque_impl_netlib/README.md

 - **.NET Version**: `net8.0` or compatible.
 - **Native Dependencies**: OpenCV libraries are embedded within the native implementation.

+## Source Code
+The precompiled native libraries are built from the source code available at [LuxoriaSoft/brisque_impl](https://github.com/LuxoriaSoft/brisque_impl)

 ## Installation
 You can install the package via NuGet Package Manager or the `.NET CLI`: